Developing an Asthma Action Plan

 - How often you feel symptoms

-- How often you use your albuterol inhaler (and how many puffs used)
+- How often you use your albuterol inhaler (and how many sprays used)

 - Possible asthma triggers, if you can identify them